2024 Programming Submission FAQ

 Q: What types of programming can I submit?

 Scientific Symposium Presentation: A 90-minute session consisting of three themed, 30-minute presentations.
 A submitter can propose one 30-minute presentation for inclusion in the program, or submit multiple presentations that when combined form a session.
 The Scientific Programming Committee (SPC) will select and assemble submissions for the program.
-Depending on the content, a session may be delivered as a panel, debate, or a forum to ensure a topic is thoroughly explored.
 All speakers are subject to approval by the SPC.

 Rapid Fire Presentation: A 10-minute presentation that is followed by 3 minutes of Q&A on the latest scientific topics.
 New research, insights, and ideas are especially appropriate for this program.